 The bacon, spring onion, garlic and wine are brought to a quick boil.

 Then mussels are dropped in.
 The lid goes on, the pan gets shaken and two minutes later, you’re ready to eat!

 There’s enough salt in the mussel juice that they don’t need any more seasoning, although do feel free to check just before serving.

 Dish up alongside a small bowl of mayonnaise to dunk chips in and enjoy this divine pairing of classic moules frites.

 - 1 tsp your favourite cooking oil - I used ghee

 - 2 rashers bacon - finely diced

 - 2 spring onions - chopped

 - 1 glass white wine

-- 1 kg fresh mussels scrubbed, de-bearded and dead ones discarded
+- 1 kg fresh mussels - scrubbed, de-bearded and any dead ones discarded

 Huge thanks to Philips for sponsoring this recipe post and allowing me to continue bringing you tasty new recipes, for free.
 As always all thoughts (and leftovers!) are my own.